josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 The CSV is the canonical portable dataset.

-The XLSX reproduces the same 25 records and 40 fields, with a formula-driven summary, Pattern Watch, and Method & Scope sheets.
+The XLSX reproduces the same 31 records and 40 fields, with a formula-driven summary, Pattern Watch, and Method & Scope sheets.

+As at 20 August 2026, the register contains 16 Core records, 3 Adjacent records, and 12 Context records.
+Those categories describe evidentiary routing, not seriousness, authorship, or legal status.

 ### The Analytical Layer